proddata/crate/docs/config/cluster.rst

   | *Default:*   ``2h``
   | *Runtime:*  ``yes``

-  Defines the maximum waiting time in milliseconds for the reallocation process to finish.
-The ``force`` setting will define the behaviour when the shutdown process runs into this timeout.
+  Defines the maximum waiting time in milliseconds for the :ref:`reallocation
+  <glossary-shard-allocation>` process to finish.
+The ``force`` setting will
+  define the behaviour when the shutdown process runs into this timeout.

   The timeout expects a time value either as a ``bigint`` or ``double precision`` or alternatively as a string literal with a time suffix